 - Only send messages to your student email account that are to do with your student experience and academic journey.
-We therefore need you to ensure that you can receive these communications - At times we will contact you via post
+We therefore need to ensure that you can receive these communications. - Contact you via post if required. - Provide weekly briefings, updates and important information via CANVAS.

-- Use your student email system and your student identification number when you contact us - Check your email account on a daily basis as this is our main way of keeping you informed - It is your responsibility to notify us of any changes in details or circumstances e:Vision for continuing ARU students (those enrolled prior to September 2019)
+- Use your student email system and your student identification number when you contact us. - Check your email account on a regular basis as this is our main way of keeping you informed. - Notify us of any changes in details or circumstances. - Check CANVAS on a weekly basis.